Medicaid Benefits for Long Term Care Nursing Home Costs

 Example of How Penalty Period Is Calculated

-Diane transfers $94,850 to her son in December 2019 and $94,850.00 to her daughter in January 2020.
-She then applies for Medicaid in January 2020, at which point she meets all eligibility requirements except for the uncompensated transfers.
+Diane transferred $10,809 to her son in December 2020 and $10,809 to her daughter in January 2021.
+She then applies for Medicaid in September 2022.
+She meets all eligibility requirements except for the uncompensated transfers she has made.
 The penalty period begins to run at that point.
-Medicaid would deem her ineligible for benefits for the next 20 months (sum of $94,850 and $94,850, divided by $9,485 per month exemption = 20 months).
-She will be eligible for Medicaid benefits, assuming she still meets all other criteria, in September 2021.
+Medicaid would deem her ineligible for benefits for the next 2 months (sum of $10,809 and $10,809, divided by $10,809 per month exemption = 2 months).
+She will be eligible for Medicaid benefits, assuming she still meets all other criteria, in November 2022.
+She must pay out-of-pocket for nursing home expense out of pocket until that date.

 In the event that an applicant and his other family face a situation where gifting is going to create a delay in Medicaid eligibility, or if Medicaid has been denied and the delay of eligibility has been determined by the Department of Children and Family Services, legal steps may be taken to eliminate or reduce the period of ineligibility.
 Contact our Florida elder law attorneys.